kyoto-framework/kyoto/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/kyoto-framework/kyoto.svg)](https://pkg.go.dev/github.com/kyoto-framework/kyoto)

 > **Disclaimer**
-> This project in early development, don't use in production!
+> This project is in early development, don't use in production!
 In case of any issues/proposals, feel free to open an [issue](https://github.com/kyoto-framework/kyoto/issues/new)

 ## Why I need this?